shivam123-dev/lumos/README.md

 ## 🚀 Roadmap

 > 📍 **Looking for our future plans?** See the detailed [ROADMAP.md](ROADMAP.md) for Phase 4+, including VSCode extension polish, community examples, and ecosystem expansion.

+> 🔮 **Curious about our long-term vision?** Check out [docs/VISION.md](docs/VISION.md) - LUMOS is evolving from a schema DSL into a full typed workflow programming language for developer automation.

 ### Phase 1: Core TypeScript ↔ Rust Codegen ✅ **COMPLETED**